 (2) “Patient” means a mentally disordered offender who is cared for, treated or transferred pursuant to this compact.

-(3) “Sending state” means a state, party to this compact, in which the mentally disordered offender was convicted or the state in which he or she would be subject to trial and conviction of any offense, except for his or her mental condition, or, within the meaning of Article V of this compact, the state whose authorities have filed a petition in connection with an untried indictment, information or complaint.
+(3) “Sending state” means a state, party to this compact, in which the mentally disordered offender was convicted or the state in which such offender would be subject to trial and conviction of any offense, except for such offender’s mental condition, or, within the meaning of Article V of this compact, the state whose authorities have filed a petition in connection with an untried indictment, information or complaint.

 (4) “Receiving state” means a state, party to this compact, to which a mentally disordered offender is sent for care, aftercare, treatment or rehabilitation, or within the meaning of Article V of this compact, the state in which a petition in connection with an untried indictment, information or complaint has been filed.

 (a) Each party state may make 1 or more contracts with any 1 or more of the other party states for the care and treatment of mentally disordered offenders, on behalf of a sending state, in facilities situated in receiving states, or for the participation of such mentally disordered offenders in programs of aftercare on conditional release administered by the receiving state.
 Any such contract shall provide for:

 2. Payments to be made to the receiving state by the sending state for patient care, treatment and extraordinary services, if any.

 3. Determination of responsibility for ordering or permitting the furnishing of extraordinary services, if any.

 4. Participation in compensated activities, if any, available to patients, the disposition or crediting of any payment received by patients on account thereof, and the crediting of proceeds from or disposal of any products resulting therefrom.